Hipparchus-Math/hipparchus/hipparchus-samples/src/site/markdown/index.md

 ## Hipparchus Samples

-This module is devoted to ...
+This module contains some examples about using Hipparchus.